imrahulr/imrahulr.github.io/_posts/2018-08-01-threat-intelligence.md

 ## Deployment on DNIF

-We also deployed the machine learning algorithms as a look-up plugin on <a href="https://dnif.it/ai-ml-cyber-security/blog/modelling-attackers-behavioral-patterns.html">DNIF</a>. <a href="https://dnif.it/">DNIF</a> is a next generation SIEM platform.
+We also deployed the machine learning algorithms as a look-up plugin on <a href="https://dnif.it/ai-ml-cyber-security/blog/modelling-attackers-behavioral-patterns.html">DNIF</a> (a next generation SIEM platform).

 ## Thank You!